 1) Provide a career path and development – Millennials are an impatient bunch.
 Not even one year on the job and they’re restless, longing for something new or different “What’s next?
 When am I getting promoted?”
-Agent career development should be an organizational priority and ongoing, rather than just part of an annual performance review.
-To optimize engagement, involve agents in effective career development talks, empowering them to participate in creating effective career plans.
+Agent career development should be an organisational priority and ongoing, rather than just part of an annual performance review.
+To optimise engagement, involve agents in effective career development talks, empowering them to participate in creating effective career plans.

 2) Set clear and consistent expectations – Effective performance management depends on the ability to continually assess agents and collectively progress toward driving business results.
-Agent competencies can be aligned with organizational objectives by giving agents S-M-A-R-T (Specific, Measurable, Attainable, Realistic and Timely) goals.
+Agent competencies can be aligned with organisational objectives by giving agents S-M-A-R-T (Specific, Measurable, Attainable, Realistic and Timely) goals.

 Furthermore, managers need to know who knows what, what excellence looks like, and what it is that top-performing agents do that makes them perform optimally.
-Managers also need to analyze what drives business performance, take actions for improvements and train/coach agents at the right time.
+Managers also need to analyse what drives business performance, take actions for improvements and train/coach agents at the right time.
 This way, agents come to work every day, engaged, with a clear understanding of what is expected of them, how they are measured and how their presence contributes to success.

 3) Rapid feedback – It is imperative that agents receive performance feedback instantly, not monthly, quarterly or when something goes wrong.

 Another recommendation is to bring in the fun of gamification, a concept that applies game mechanics to engage and reward agents to achieve desired KPIs.
-The basic mechanics is rapid feedback, linking agent’s behavior to results.
+The basic mechanics is rapid feedback, linking agent’s behaviour to results.
 Are you performing better today than yesterday?
 How do you compare to your peers in terms of adherence to schedule, first-call resolution, average handling time and number of call answered per day?
 Types of rewards can include points, badges or level systems, which can be used to redeem desired shifts or days off.